 A range of treatments including medicines and behavioral therapies are effective in helping people stop heroin use.
 It’s important to match the best treatment approach to meet the particular needs of each individual patient.

 Medicines include buprenorphine and methadone.
 They work by binding to the same opioid receptors in the brain as heroin, but more weakly, reducing cravings and withdrawal symptoms.
 Another treatment is naltrexone, which blocks opioid receptors and prevents opioid drugs from having an effect.

 Behavioral therapies for heroin addiction include methods called cognitive-behavioral therapy and contingency management.
-Cognitive-behavioral therapy helps modify the patient’s drug-use expectations and behaviors, and helps effectively manage triggers and stress.
+Cognitive-behavioral therapy helps to modify the patient’s drug-use expectations and behaviors and helps effectively manage triggers and stress.
 Contingency management provides motivational incentives, such as vouchers or small cash rewards for positive behaviors such as staying drug-free.
 These behavioral treatment approaches are especially effective when used along with medicines.

 Read more about drug addiction treatment in our Treatment Approaches for Drug Addiction DrugFacts.